• Skip to primary navigation

 • 1 tsp dijon mustard

-• ¼ cup (60 ml) freshly squeezed orange juice (from ½ orange, save the other half for the salad)
+• ¼ cup (60 ml) freshly squeezed orange juice from ½ an orange, save the other half for topping

 • ½ tsp white pepper